 This place is infinite wilderness.
 4 major mountain ranges converge here, a mad tumbling of peaks and crags that overwhelm the senses.
-Glaciers run miles upon mile, rivers and lakes, tundra and boreal forest.
+Glaciers run miles upon miles, rivers and lakes, tundra, and boreal forest.

 Photographers might enjoy the Skolai Pass Photo Tour.

 Article about Climate Change in Wrangell – St. Elias National Park and Preserve.

 Gates of the Arctic National Park

 The 2nd largest park in the nation and dissected by the extraordinary Brooks Range, the northernmost reaches of the Rocky Mountains.
 Famed American explorer and wilderness advocate Bob Marshall called these peaks ‘the Gates of the Arctic’, and the apt name has stuck well.
 Marshall’s impassioned advocacy drove home, and this region remains one of the world’s premier wilderness areas in the world.

 North of the Arctic Circle, the short summer here is offset by endless days.
 The sun never sets.
 Gates of the Arctic is where I did my first ever backcountry Alaska trip, and every return here is a little like going home.
 Have a look at the Arrigetch Peaks Trip; an out-of-this-world adventure to one of Alaska’s real crown jewels.